COPYRIGHT © 2008- WAYNE STATE UNIVERSITY

 - Soft Tissue and Bone Pathology

-- McNamara M, Wallis T, Qureshi F, Jacques SM, Gonik B. Determining the maternal and fetal cellular immunologic contributions in preterm deliveries with clinical or subclinical chorioamnionitis.
-Infect Dis Obstet Gynecol (1997)5:273-9.
+- McNamara MF, Wallis T, Qureshi F, Jacques SM, Gonik B. Determining the maternal and fetal cellular immunologic contributions in preterm deliveries with clinical or subclinical chorioamnionitis.
+Infect Dis Obstet Gynecol 1997;5:273-9.

-- Pacora P, Chaiworapongsa T, Maymon E, Kim YM, Gomez R, Yoon BH, Ghezzi F, Berry SM, Qureshi F, Jacques SM, Kadar N, Romero R. Funisitis and chorionic vasculitis: The histologic counterpart of the fetal inflammatory response syndrome.
-J Matern Fetal Med (2002)11:18-25.
+- Pacora P, Chaiworapongsa T, Maymon E, Kim YM, Gomez R, Yoon BH, Ghezzi F, Berry SM, Qureshi F, Jacques SM, Kim JC, Kadar N, Romero R. Funisitis and chorionic vasculitis: the histological counterpart of the fetal inflammatory response syndrome.
+J Matern Fetal Neonatal Med 2002 Jan;11:18-25.

 - Jacques SM, Qureshi F, Kim JC, Lee JH, Giorgadze T, Mittal P, Hassan SS, Romero R. Eosinophilic/T-cell chorionic vasculitis: A clinicopathologic and immunohistochemical study of 51 cases.
-Pediatr Dev Pathol.
-(2011)14:198-205.
+Pediatr Dev Pathol 2011;4:198-205.

-- Lee JH, Romero R Dong Z, Dong Z, Xu Y, Qureshi F, Jacques SM, Yoo W, Chaiworapongsa T, Mittal P, Hassan SS, Kim CJ.
-Unexplained fetal death has a biological signature of maternal anti-fetal rejection: Chronic chorioamnionitis and alloimmune anti-human leukocyte antigen antibodies.
-Histopathol.
-In Press
+- Lee J, Romero R, Dong Z, Xu Y, Qureshi F, Jacques S, Yoo W, Chaiworapongsa T, Mittal P, Hassan SS, Kim CJ.
+Unexplained fetal death has a biological signature of maternal anti-fetal rejection: chronic chorioamnionitis and alloimmune anti-human leucocyte antigen antibodies.
+Histopathology 2011 Nov;59:928-38.

 SUZANNE JACQUES, MD